 - 5. Event Associate Handlers are not included in a Family Membership.
 The Event Associate Handler Membership fee is \$20 (US funds) per event.
 The clubs keep all Event Associate Handler Membership fees.
 (Please Note: A copy of all event membership applications must be turned in to the National Secretary).
 Event Associate Handler Memberships will be accepted at Clubs and Grand National Events. - 5(A).
 Event Associate Handler is defined as a single Individual 18 years of age or older.
 No voting rights as an Event Associate Handler. - 6.
 Local clubs have the option to decline Event Memberships. - 7.
 All handlers under 21 must have a Birth Certificate on file with the National Secretary.
 Copies of photo of driver's license will not be accepted for picture ID.
 A Copy of the Event Membership application to be submitted to the National Secretary. - 8.
-Non-racing charter members will receive a badge.
 Non-racing charter to include the option of racing privileges at all QMA tracks.
 Insurance requirements must be met and policy in force with QMA Insurance provider.
-Periodic written progress reports pertaining to the development of the new track must be submitted to and be approved by the National Vice President in order to maintain racing privileges.
-Minimum reporting frequency is to be semi-annual. - Membership Cards must be checked at sign-ins at each event to verify that the presenter is a current QMA member. - 10.
-All persons owning a Quarter Midget race car and planning to participate in Quarter Midget racing, must be a member, in good standing, with a Quarter Midget Club affiliated with QMA. - 11.
+Periodic written progress reports pertaining to the development of the new track must be submitted to and be approved by the National Vice President.
+Minimum reporting frequency is to be semi-annually. - Membership must be verified at sign-ins at each event to verify that the presenter is a current QMA member. - 10.
 All Club and National Officers and Heads of positions must be current Regular QMA members in good standing.
 If their term of office spans multiple years, membership dues must be paid before January 1st of each year of their term.